serge-klim/bobl/README.md

     using IntegerOptimizeSize = RelaxedIntegers;
     template<typename T> struct HeterogeneousArray {};
     template<typename T> using NonUniformArray = HeterogeneousArray<T>;
+    struct OptionalAsNull{};
 ```
-This options can be used as explicitly set encode/decode functions template parameters and/or could be set per specific type by specializing bobl::EffectiveOptions structure:
+This options can be used as explicitly set encode/decode functions template parameters and/or could be set per specific type by specializing `bobl::EffectiveOptions` structure:
 ```
 	template<typename T, typename ...Options>
 	struct EffectiveOptions